Vladimir Kuzichkin: Early life and recruitment to KGB

-Revolution, defection and aftermath
+Revolution, defection, and aftermath

 Kuzichkin worked in the 'N Line' at the residency in Tehran, responsible for overseeing and protecting the activities of the KGB's illegal agents.
-His time in Iran (1977-1982) coincided with a period of political turmoil for the Soviets in the Middle East, centered around the Iranian Revolution and the Soviet invasion of Afghanistan in 1979.
+His time in Iran (1977–1982) coincided with a period of political turmoil for the Soviets in the Middle East, centered around the Iranian Revolution and the Soviet invasion of Afghanistan in 1979.
 The new Khomeini regime in Iran at first tolerated the Soviets and Iranian leftist groups, but grew increasingly hostile.
-In Afghanistan, the Soviet Union supported the ruling Marxist-Leninist People's Democratic Party of Afghanistan and its efforts to radically reform the country, which prompted widespread revolt.
+In Afghanistan, the Soviet Union supported the ruling Marxist-Leninist People's Democratic Party of Afghanistan (PDPA) and its efforts to radically reform the country, which prompted widespread revolt.
 Soviet leadership and the KGB decided to assassinate and replace PDPA leader Hafizullah Amin with a more moderate option.
-Against the recommendation of the KGB, Brezhnev initiated a full-scale invasion of Afghanistan in 1979.
+Against the recommendation of the KGB, Leonid Brezhnev initiated a full-scale invasion of Afghanistan in 1979.

 On 1 January 1980, Kuzichkin was present when a group of civilians rushed the Soviet embassy in Tehran, apparently in response to the invasion of Afghanistan.
 They were repelled by the Iranian Revolutionary Guard, but leadership at the embassy ordered the destruction of all secret documents and equipment.
 Foreign embassies were on high-alert after the beginning of the Iran hostage crisis.
-On 27 April 1980, the anniversary of the Saur Revolution, there was another attack on the Soviet embassy, and this time the assailants were able to penetrate embassy property and cause damage; the assailants were arrested by the Iranian Revolutionary Guard and no one was hurt.
-The Iran-Iraq war began in September 1980, and gave the Khomeini regime pretense of cracking down on opposition at home.
+On 27 April 1980, the anniversary of the Saur Revolution (when the PDPA took over in Afghanistan), there was another attack on the Soviet embassy, and this time the assailants were able to penetrate embassy property and cause damage; the assailants were arrested by the Iranian Revolutionary Guard and no one was hurt.
+The Iran–Iraq War began in September 1980, and gave the Khomeini regime pretense of cracking down on opposition at home.
 It was under these circumstances that Kuzichkin and the head of the Soviet residence, Leonid Shebarshin, created and hid a secret cache of intelligence; they photographed important documents and hid the undeveloped film in the wall of the residency.